 Your vision includes details on the market opportunity, target customers, positioning, a competitive analysis, and the Go-to-Market plan.
 It describes who the customers are, what they need, and how you plan to deliver a unique offering.

 Goals are measurable, time-bound objectives that have clearly defined success metrics associated with them.
 They help you set what you want to achieve in the next quarter, year, or 18 months.
 Here are a few examples:

 - Enter 3 new market segments

 - Reduce the number of support tickets by 15%

 Initiatives are the high-level efforts or big themes that need to be implemented to achieve your goals.
 Here are some examples:

 - Better reporting

 - Enhance partner portal

 Your strategy provides the foundation for planning your roadmap, defining your features, and prioritizing your work.
 To visualize your strategy and see how it ties to your execution plan, it helps if you link releases and features to initiatives and goals.
 This allows you to analyze your roadmap at a high level and to discover any gaps.
 It is easier to understand the relationships between product lines, products, goals, initiatives, and releases when you can see them all in one view.
 This also helps you to identify "orphan" goals or initiatives and adjust your plans accordingly.

-A great strategy starts with a clear product plan, a vision, and a canvas that explains how customer and market forces shape the product's direction.
+A great strategy starts with a vision, objectives, and a canvas that explains how customer and market forces shape the product's direction.
 The first step is to have a north star that tells you where your product is headed.